sanskrit/raw_etexts_english/blogs/manasataramgini/2018-11-03_fermats-little-theorem-and-the-periods-of-the-reciprocals-of-primes.md

 +++
-title = "Fermat’s little theorem and the periods of the reciprocals ofxa0primes"
+title = "Fermat’s little theorem and the periods of the reciprocals of primes"

 +++
 **From the genetic code to the proof of Fermat’s little theorem**